Aeronautical Engineering

 Learning experience

 We are committed to providing the highest professional standards of teaching to our students, so our course is designed to meet the requirements of the Engineering Council’s Accreditation of Higher Education Programme.
-In year one, the Aviation Business Enterprise module will introduce you to design methods and techniques needed to support infrastructure where you will use theory and standard industry practice.
+The programme is accredited by the Royal Aeronautical Society.

 Industry placement